-4.15.5.
+6.15.6.
 Construction considerations

-- 1. New trees - Do not allow soil in planter areas to be compacted during construction. - Do not allow soil in planter areas to become contaminated with construction related materials such as lime or limestone gravel, concrete, sheetrock, or paint. - Install irrigation system according to proper specifications. - When installing lawn around trees, install the grass no closer than 24 inches from the trunk.
+- 1. New trees - Do not allow soil in planter areas to be compacted during construction. - Do not allow soil in planter areas to become contaminated with construction related materials such as lime or limestone gravel, concrete, sheetrock, or paint. - Install irrigation system according to proper specifications.

-- Install protective fencing if construction is ongoing, to avoid damage to new trees. - Mulch with Florida-FriendlyTM, non-floating hardwood chips four-to-six inches installed depth (two-to-three inches settled depth). - Do not use pressure treated stakes.
+- When installing lawn around trees, install the grass no closer than 24 inches from the trunk. - Install protective fencing if construction is ongoing, to avoid damage to new trees. - Mulch with hardwood chips 4"-6" installed depth (2"-3" settled depth). - Do not use pressure treated stakes.
 Do not stake into or through the root ball.
 Stakes should be set perpendicular to the prevailing wind.
-Stakes should be cut off one-to-two inches above the highest tree tie.
+Stakes should be cut off 1"-2" above the highest tree tie.